fortrabbit/legal/data-collection.md

 ## App data

 Apps are containers where clients can store various types of data including files, databases and a Git repository.
 Apps can also be deleted in self service by clients through the fortrabbit Dashboard.
-All App associated data is getting deleted once the App will be removed from the Dashboard.
+All App associated data is getting deleted close after the App will be removed from the Dashboard.

 ## Logs